Cleaning the bathroom: Dirt and limescale don't stand a chance

 Tip

-Water vapour may condense on windows in the bathroom after a bath or shower, which means that mould forms over time.
+Water vapor may condense on windows in the bathroom after a bath or shower, which means that mold can form over time.
 Make sure to ventilate your bathroom regularly to allow the moisture to escape.
 The windows should be cleaned every few months.

 Cleaning tasks and features of bathroom cleaning